roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md

         -   Shared VPC: The owner of a VPC \(resource owner\) can share vSwitches in the VPC under the account of the owner with other accounts in the same organization.
         -   Standard VPC: The owner of a VPC \(resource owner\) cannot share vSwitches in the VPC under the account of the owner with other accounts.
 **Note:** ACK clusters support only VPCs.
 You can select a VPC from the drop-down list.
 If no VPC is available, click **Create VPC** to create one.
-For more information, see [Create a VPC](/intl.en-US/VPCs and VSwitches/VPC management/Create a VPC.md). |
+For more information, see [Create a VPC](/intl.en-US/VPCs and vSwitchs/Create a VPC.md). |
         |**VSwitch**|Select vSwitches.

 You can select up to three vSwitches that are deployed in different **zones**.
 If no vSwitch is available, click **Create VSwitch** to create one.
-For more information, see [Create a vSwitch](/intl.en-US/VPCs and VSwitches/VSwitch management/Create a VSwitch.md). |
+For more information, see [Create a vSwitch](/intl.en-US/VPCs and vSwitchs/Create a VSwitch.md). |
         |**Network Plug-in**|Select a network plug-in.
 Both Flannel and Terway are supported.
-For more information, see [Flannel and Terway](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/Use Terway.md).
+For more information, see [t64408.md\#section\_k1z\_f1n\_lmh](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/Work with Terway.md).

         -   Flannel: a simple and stable Container Network Interface \(CNI\) plug-in that is developed by the Kubernetes community.
 Flannel provides a few simple features.
 However, it does not support standard Kubernetes network policies.
         -   Terway: a network plug-in that is developed by ACK.
 Terway allows you to assign elastic network interfaces \(ENIs\) of Alibaba Cloud to containers.
 It also allows you to customize Kubernetes network policies to control intercommunication among containers and implement bandwidth throttling on individual containers.